 Add to this the real possibility that Democrats will win the White House and the Senate in November 2020, which would increase dramatically the chances of universal health coverage in the United States, whether as Medicare For All or a more limited public option.
 This could have a devastating impact on the profitability of the pharmaceutical industry, since the US pharmaceutical market represents about 40% of worldwide sales (IQVIA 2019) but probably at least 55-60% of industry profits: it is the only developed market that still has free pricing for all Rx drugs (both at launch and throughout the lifecycle of the drug).

 At the same time, both governments and companies will have to face the fact that unrelenting pressure on the price of mature (patent-expired) and generic drugs has led to a dangerous overreliance on faraway sources of API (primarily India and China) for many essential medicines, and that key decisions made in the last 20 years (mandatory price cuts, plant closures, offshoring, etc.) may need to be revisited.
-Paradoxically, we may have a global environment that be more lenient for generic drug prices and more stringent for pricing and reimbursement decisions of new (more or less) innovative medicines.
+Paradoxically, we may have a global environment that will be more lenient for generic drug prices and more stringent for pricing and reimbursement decisions of new (more or less) innovative medicines.

 The lockdown had had a dramatic impact on patient-physician interaction, not only in routine outpatient consultations, but of course also in the ability of hospitals or outpatient clinics to run clinical trials.
 New patient recruitment and regularly scheduled visits were severely hampered by the legitimate concerns about patient safety, especially among immunocompromised patients.